-Like you, I always thought that this would be like the other invasions Jerusalem has suffered.
-But, the details point to something that isn’t quite normal.
-While we would still call it an ‘invasion’, it’s a lot like a military coup or even a revolution.
+Like you, I always thought that this would be like all the other invasions that Jerusalem has suffered throughout history.
+But, the Bible points to something that isn't quite normal.
+While we would still call it an 'invasion', it is far more similar to a military coup or an insurrection.
 And, this leads us to some interesting thoughts.

 Throughout history, revolutions have almost never been successful unless the military and the police switch sides - or at least, stand down.
 The rare exceptions occur when there are a lot of foreign mercenaries among the rebels, and if there is a large foreign sponsor that is paying for the revolution or coup.
 For instance, the American Revolution could not have succeeded without the financial help of the French.
 But, the beginning of such things starts with a plot to overthrow the government - a plot that includes the help of an outsider.
 In this case, the Antichrist.